 It’s not essential that the roofer you choose is a CompetentRoofer member.
 However, if 50% or more of your roof needs to be replaced, and they are not a member, you will need to get a surveyor from the local authority to inspect the work before it can be signed off.

 Make sure the work is completed to the standard

-Make sure the tradesman takes plenty of photos of the completed job and gives them to you.
+Make sure the tradesperson takes plenty of photos of the completed job and gives them to you.
 That way you can pick him up on anything that’s not quite right - like cracked tiles or the over-use of silicone - before you pay him.